-- The units of study you have completed, i.e. the credits awarded for those units; and - The number of examinations (including partial examinations) you have passed.
+- The units of study you have completed, i.e. the credits awarded for those units. - The number of examinations (including partial examinations) you have passed. - For IDE: - You have obtained your first-year diploma. - You have obtained at least 40 credits from the units of study in Year 2, of which at least 5 study points per competence.